-Benefits will be available for August 2021 through May 2022 in June and July 2022.
-The June and July availability dates are as follows:
+Benefits will be available for August 2022 through December 2022 in July 2023.
+The July availability dates are as follows:

 I am worried about receiving Child Care P-EBT because of my immigration status.
 Will getting this benefit count in a public charge test?

 No. It is important to know that Child Care P-EBT will not count in a public charge test.
 All students are eligible regardless of immigration status.
 Read Protecting Immigrant Families: Public Charge - Know Your Rights (pdf) for information about what public benefits impact the public charge test.